Iced coffee drinks are refreshing beverages suitable for any time during the year.

 Thai Coffee

-To make traditional Thai coffee we will need a specific type of infused coffee.
-The one I have and use is a blend of coffee, corn, soybeans, and sesame seeds.
-If you cannot find one, add 1-2 teaspoons of your choice of ground spices (cardamom, almond, etc.) to the coffee before brewing, or just use whatever plain roast you have in hand.
+We will need a specific type of infused coffee to make traditional Thai coffee.
+I blend coffee, corn, soybeans, and sesame seeds.
+If you cannot find one, add 1-2 teaspoons of ground spices (cardamom, almond, etc.) to the coffee before brewing, or use whatever plain roast you have.

 From that point, brew the coffee using the equipment you have.
 To make it more authentic, try the recipe below.